heidihoward/distributed-consensus-reading-list/README.md

 * WormSpace: A Modular Foundation for Simple, Verifiable Distributed Systems, SoCC 2019 [[acmdl](https://dl.acm.org/doi/10.1145/3357223.3362739)]
 * Towards an Automatic Proof of Lamport’s Paxos, FMCAD 2021 [[arxiv](https://arxiv.org/abs/2108.08796)]
   * Automatic inference of Paxos's inductive invariants
+* DistAI: Data-Driven Automated Invariant Learning for Distributed Protocols, OSDI 2021 [[pdf](https://www.usenix.org/system/files/osdi21-yao.pdf)]
+  * Next step in the inference of inductive invariants for distributed protocols, following on from Ivy and I4.
+Still does not support Paxos.

 ### Quorum systems
 This section lists papers on quorum systems.